Canvas Prints Buying Guide - 10 Factors to Consider

 At the end of the day, a gift is a little piece of drama.
 Unboxing and unwrapping is a vital part of that drama and excitement.
 So consider all this in your deliberations over who you ask to make your canvas print.

-10. Canvas Print Delivery Times
+1. Canvas Print Delivery Times - Updated for 2024

 We offer an Express service for when you need your canvas print in a real hurry and it is a popular choice at very busy times of the year like Christmas.
-At quieter times of the year, our free delivery service is much quicker than 5-7 days so our advice is to find a supplier who sets out all these details clearly so your expectations are managed from the outset.
+At quieter times of the year, our free delivery service is much quicker than 7-9 days so our advice is to find a supplier who sets out all these details clearly so your expectations are managed from the outset.

 What’s crucial, as always is that the information is set out clearly in advance so that when you place your order for your canvas print, you have a clear expectation of when it should arrive.
 Good communication is essential.

 So there you have it - my buying guide to ensuring you get yourself a canvas print that’s worth your hard earned money.
 The most important thing I can say to you is try not to believe that every canvas print is just like the next - they’re not!
-Sure, the canvas print space - like many other mass produced markets is becoming commoditised but there are differences in both the products and the companies who make them.

 Thanks for reading this post and I’d love to hear from you if have a view on it.
 If you’ve found a canvas print company you think I’d be interested in, please let me know!